atodoro1/BYOVPN/README.md

 # 🚀 BYOVPN (Bring Your Own VPN)

-Choosing a commercial VPN just shifts your threat model from your ISP to a third-party company.
-The whole point of BYOVPN is that you own your VPN.
+Let's be honest: paying for a commercial VPN doesn't eliminate the man-in-the-middle, it just shifts your threat model from your ISP to a third-party company.
+You're still forced to trust someone else's server.

+BYOVPN is built around a simple idea: you should actually own your VPN.

-By automating the deployment of an ephemeral WireGuard tunnel on your own cloud infrastructure, you hold the keys, manage the server, and choose exactly how your data is handled.
+It automates the deployment of an ephemeral WireGuard tunnel on your own cloud infrastructure.
+By doing this, you hold the encryption keys, you manage the server, and you control exactly how your data is routed.

-## 🚧 Status & Roadmap
+## 🗺️ Future Plans
-* **Current:** Provisions infrastructure on AWS EC2.
+Right now, BYOVPN provisions infrastructure on AWS EC2.
+While AWS is reliable, it isn't an anonymous provider.

+Moving forward, the roadmap includes:
-* **Future:** Adding support for various privacy-respecting VPS providers that do not keep logs.
+* **Logless VPS Support:** Adding backend support for privacy-respecting VPS providers that explicitly do not keep logs, giving you a truly private foundation.
+* **Multi-Peer Support:** Expanding the config generation to easily handle multiple simultaneous WireGuard clients.

 ## 🛠️ Prerequisites
 * [`uv`](https://github.com/astral-sh/uv) installed